sagifogel/Proptics/docs/src/main/mdoc/optics/optic.md

 ---

 Optic is a type that can be used to focus on a particular element in a deeply nested data structure. <br/>
-It describes a relationship between a structure `S` and zero, one, or many values of type `A`, called the focus (or foci) of the optic.
+It describes a relationship between a structure `S` and zero, one, or many values of type `A`, called the focus (or foci.md) of the optic.

 ## Definition